vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 * `external_zone_id` - The external zoneId of the resource.

-* `image_disk_constraints` - Constraints that are used to drive placement policies for the image disk.
-Constraint expressions are matched against tags on existing placement targets. example:[{"mandatory" : "true", "expression": "environment:prod"}, {"mandatory" : "false", "expression": "pci"}]

 * `links` - HATEOAS of the entity

-* `nics` - description:A set of network interface controller specifications for this machine.
-If not specified, then a default network connection will be created.

-    * `addresses` - A list of IP addresses allocated or in use by this network interface. example:[ "10.1.2.190" ]

-    * `custom_properties` - Additional properties that may be used to extend the base type.

-    * `description` - A human-friendly description.

-    * `device_index` - The device index of this network interface.

-    * `name` - A human-friendly name used as an identifier in APIs that support this option.

-    * `network_id` - Id of the network instance that this network interface plugs into.

-    * `security_group_ids` - A list of security group ids which this network interface will be assigned to.

 * `organization_id` - The id of the organization this entity belongs to.